kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

 server.
-It unprotects the partially-encrypted ClientHello sent by the client (see {{esni-transformation}}), and forwards the reconstructed ClientHello as well as the following TLS records to the backend server, which is identified during the unprotection transformation.
+It unprotects the partially-encrypted ClientHello sent by the client (see {{esni-transformation}}), and forwards the reconstructed ClientHello as well as the following TLS records to the backend server, which is identified during the inverse transformation.
 The client-facing server is also responsible for providing the up-to-date ESNI keys should there be a mismatch (see {{server-behavior}}).

 The backend server can be a stock TLS 1.3 server.